lebaston100/OBSliveTally/README.md

 - If a transition (like a fade) is started where the destination scene is the scene you selected, then it will light up red
 - If studio mode is disabled there will be only a red and black display, no green

+### Show Source Tally
+You can also show the tally status for individual sources.
+Every scene that containes that source will be handled like described in Show Scene Tally above.
+The page will update the scenes every 30 seconds in case you add the source to a new scenes after starting the tally.

-If you find any bugs, please report them as a Github Issue
+If you find any bugs, please report them as a Github Issue or join my [Discord Server](https://discord.gg/PCYQJwX)

 ## Tested on/with:
 - Win 10 1909